Vatsapon/old-portfolio/README.md

 - (Other HTML files) - Page for each project.

 ## 📌 Notes
-- The information here is outdated since it's not being maintained anymore.
+- The information here is outdated since it's not being maintain anymore.
 Here's the [link](https://vatsapon.gitlab.io/portfolio/) to new portfolio website.